minkim2002/pong-game/README.txt

 if no suitable package exists.
 Also, do not forget to install the 'devel' package for SDL2.

-Download the pong.zip skeleton code.
-Unpack, make a subdir 'Debug', and in 'Debug' type: 'cmake ..'.
+Git clone the package from your fork.
+Enter the cloned directory, Make a subdir 'Debug', and in 'Debug' type: 'cmake ..'.
 This should generate the makefiles.
 Once succesfully generated, you can now compile the code with 'make'.

 **Windows**

 To make install easy, we will use MSYS2 and mingw64.

 1) Install MSYS2: https://www.msys2.org/
-2) Open the MSYS2 terminal
+2) Open the MSYS2 MINGW64 terminal (not the MSYS2 UCRT64 terminal)
 2) Install mingw64:    pacman -S mingw-w64-x86_64-toolchain
 3) Install cmake:      pacman -S mingw-w64-x86_64-cmake
+4) Install git:        pacman -S git
-4) Install SDL2:       pacman -S mingw-w64-x86_64-SDL2
+5) Install SDL2:       pacman -S mingw-w64-x86_64-SDL2
-5) Install SDL2 gfx:   pacman -S mingw-w64-x86_64-SDL2_gfx
+6) Install SDL2 gfx:   pacman -S mingw-w64-x86_64-SDL2_gfx
-6) Install SDL2 image: pacman -S mingw-w64-x86_64-SDL2_image
+7) Install SDL2 image: pacman -S mingw-w64-x86_64-SDL2_image
-7) Install SDL2 ttf:   pacman -S mingw-w64-x86_64-SDL2_ttf
+8) Install SDL2 ttf:   pacman -S mingw-w64-x86_64-SDL2_ttf
-8) Install SDL2 ttf:   pacman -S mingw-w64-x86_64-SDL2_mixer
+9) Install SDL2 ttf:   pacman -S mingw-w64-x86_64-SDL2_mixer
-8) Optional: add <msys2 install path>/mingw64/bin to your path if you also want to be able to run your code by double clicking.
+10) Optional: add <msys2 install path>/mingw64/bin to your path if you also want to be able to run your code by double clicking.
 To add to your path, open "Edit environment variables" -> select Path -> Edit -> New -> Browse

-We will use the msys2 terminal for all steps.
+We will use the MSYS2 MINGW64 terminal for **all** steps.
 To access your c:\ drive use:

 cd /c/

-Next, unpack pong.zip to your location of choice, and use cd /c/<path> to enter the location in msys2.
+Next, git clone the skeleton code to your location of choice (git clone https://code.wm.edu/<username>/CSCI437-Pong.git), and use cd /c/<path> to enter the location in msys2.
+If you get an error that git does not support 'https', then you probably copy-pasted an invisible character before https; just delete all spaces between 'clone' and 'https', and re-add a new space; this will delete the invisible character.

 1) Make the directory in which we will compile the pong skeleton code.
 Inside your pong source directory make a directory 'Debug'